Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

-When the bear charged Tuesday, the Yukon Coroner's Office said, the trapper was "forced to shoot the bear dead" less than a football field's length from the family cabin.
+When the bear charged, the Yukon Coroner's Office said, the trapper was "forced to shoot the bear dead" less than a football field's length from the family cabin.
 He was almost home when he discovered the bodies.

 Gjermund Roesholt was returning from checking his fur traps in Canada’s Yukon Territory on Tuesday afternoon when he found himself in the path of an aggressive, charging grizzly bear.
 The confrontation was only the start of the day’s horror for the Norwegian-born trapper.